Call 24/7 For Emergency Service

 Premise Liability

 The condition of a property before a storm plays a role in receiving insurance monies after a storm.
-You may be liable if property conditions posed a threat or created hazards during a storm.
+You may be liable if property conditions pose a threat or create hazards during a storm.

 Ask yourself these questions:

 Our recommendation: Preparation is Key.
-Provide an evacuation plan and evaluation of the property before a disaster can prevent liabilty after a disaster.
+Providing an evacuation plan and evaluation of the property before a disaster can prevent liability after a disaster.